Past Due Invoices: 7 Steps to Get Paid (Templates & Examples)

 {invoices references list}

-We therefore demand that you proceed to the payment of ${overdue amount} within the next 15 days.
+We require payment of ${overdue amount} within the next 15 days.

-If we do not receive your payment or hear from you by {payment deadline}, we will unfortunately have to escalate the situation and resort to legal actions.
+If we do not receive your payment or hear from you by {payment deadline}, we will have no choice but to escalate this matter further.

 Regards,